GardenSnake/GardenSnake.github.io/README.md

 _submit your changes to original repository so everyone can see_

 * In git, add and commit the files (this will depend on what git are you using, visual or console - read the docs or google around to refresh or if you didn't do the tutorial eariler)
+	* Make sure to test your changes on your computer to make sure they work.
-	* Be sure to add the correct files
+	* Make sure to add the correct files when you commit.
 	* Be sure that the comment is a meaningful one - not a 'Added thing' or 'Bla bla bla' one.
 * Push them to your repository
 	* If you access now to your fork in GitHub, you should see your changes in your GitHub account.
 But not in the original one - because you pushed them to YOUR fork!